freenas/freenas-docs/userguide/network.rst

 Aggregation works best on switches supporting LACP, which distributes traffic bi-directionally while responding to failure of individual links. %brand% also supports active/passive failover between pairs of links.
-The LACP, FEC, and load-balance modes select the output interface using a hash that includes the Ethernet source and destination address, VLAN tag (if available), IP source and destination address, and flow label (IPv6 only).
+The LACP and load-balance modes select the output interface using a hash that includes the Ethernet source and destination address, VLAN tag (if available), IP source and destination address, and flow label (IPv6 only).
 The benefit can only be observed when multiple clients are transferring files *from* the NAS.
 The flow entering *into* the NAS depends on the Ethernet switch load-balance algorithm.

 The lagg driver currently supports several aggregation protocols, although only *Failover* is recommended on network switches that do